schuerik/uberdot/README.md

 ### Installation
 Clone this repository and install `python3.7`.
 If you want to use encrypted dotfiles you also need `gnupg`.
-Switch into the cloned repository and copy the example config file to `data\dotmanger.ini`.
+Switch into the cloned repository and copy the example config file `data/config-example.ini` to `data/dotmanger.ini`.
-In this file you need to specify the properties `files` and `profiles` in the `Settings` section where `files` will be path of the directory of your dotfiles (most likely a subdirectory in your repository) and `profiles` the directory in which you store all the different profiles that you write.
+In this file you need to specify the properties `files` and `profiles` in the `Settings` section where `files` will be path of the directory of your dotfiles (most likely a subdirectory in your repository) and `profiles` the directory in which you store all the different profiles that you write (you should store them in a repository as well).

 ### Creating profiles
 Create a file in your `profiles` directory.
 You can use any name as long as it ends with `.py`.